hobbyfarm/e2e-testing/README.md

 ## Current state

-This repository has been created in February 2023 and is under active development.
+This repository has been created in February 2023 and the first working version has been completed in May 2023.

 The design has been documented in ADRs (Architecture Decision Record): [Solution init (Feb 2023)](docs/adr/adr-init-solution-202302.md).